adikal25/spatial-ai/self-correcting-vlm-qa/README.md

 ---

-**Built with ❤️ for accurate spatial reasoning using Claude's self-correction capabilities**
+**Built with ❤️ for accurate spatial reasoning using GPT-5 Nano's self-correction capabilities**